sammi-turner/Quiz-Parser/README.md

 ## Creating Custom Quizzes

-Create your own quiz by making a new json file with questions in this format
+Create your own quiz by making a new questions.json file.
+Follow this format:

 ```json
 {